kissen/fed/README.md

 	OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+The affected files are in the `ap/` directory.

 ### Feather

-This code contains icons the [Feather](https://feathericons.com/) icon set licensed under the following terms.
+This code contains icons from the [Feather](https://feathericons.com/) icon set licensed under the following terms.

 	The MIT License (MIT)